openseadragon-imaging/openseadragon-viewerinputhook/README.md

 1. Call the addViewerInputHook method on the viewer
 2. Create a new ViewerInputHook object, passing a viewer reference in the options parameter (optional)

-Both methods return a new ViewerInputHook object (although there's currently no public properties or methods available), and both methods take an options parameter where the event handlers to be hooked may be specified (see the 'Details' section below).
+Both methods return a new ViewerInputHook object, and both methods take an options parameter where the event handlers to be hooked may be specified (see the 'Details' section below).

 **Example using an HTML script tag**